nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

 #### Steps
  * Use command `reboot` to get reboot the host
  * Wait for NPU to come up.
- * Use command `show interface status` to chece the interfaces are up
+ * Use command `show interface status` to check the interfaces are up

 #### Verify in
  * Switch